i-hodl/Chown-Your-NFTs/Readme.md

 ## About

-Chown Your NFTs is a Python script to download and archive your Rarible NFTs.
+Chown Your NFTs is a Python script to download and archive your NFTs.
 It fetches the metadata and media files associated with your NFTs and saves them to your local machine.
+Powered by the Rarible Protocol.

 ## Requirements